-The Bursar Office will determine whether the amount you were charged for tuition should be adjusted, based on the date of withdrawal.
+The Office of Student Accounts will determine whether the amount you were charged for tuition should be adjusted, based on the date of withdrawal.
 Find more details here.

-The Financial Aid Office is required to determine whether any financial aid funds need to be returned to the original funding sources.
+The Office of Financial Aid Administration is required to determine whether any financial aid funds need to be returned to the original funding sources.
 This is called a "Return of Title IV" calculation and is required in order to be in compliance with Federal regulations.
 Students do not earn 100% of their aid until after the 60% point of the term.
 Therefore, if they withdraw, or are dismissed from classes before that, they may have to return some of their aid.
 For example, at the 50% point in the semester, they have technically only earned 50% of their aid.
 Unearned funds must be returned to federal, state, and institutional financial aid programs, and in many cases, this will cause the student to owe a balance to the university.
 If the student needs to repay unearned aid for non-institutional costs, our office will contact the student.